Whoaa512/starred/README.md

 - [jeffbski/wait-on](https://github.com/jeffbski/wait-on) - wait-on is a cross-platform command line utility and Node.js API which will wait for files, ports, sockets, and http(s) resources to become available
 - [abskmj/hukum](https://github.com/abskmj/hukum) - An NPM module that displays Github Action progress in the terminal and aims to improve your development experience by printing status in realtime.
 - [francisrstokes/super-expressive](https://github.com/francisrstokes/super-expressive) - 🦜 Super Expressive is a zero-dependency JavaScript library for building regular expressions in (almost) natural language
-- [breejs/bree](https://github.com/breejs/bree) - :traffic_light: The best job scheduler for Node.js and JavaScript with cron, dates, ms, later, and human-friendly support.
-Works in Node v12.11.0+, uses worker threads to spawn sandboxed processes, a
+- [breejs/bree](https://github.com/breejs/bree) - Bree is a Node.js and JavaScript job task scheduler with worker threads, cron, Date, and human syntax.
+Built for @ladjs, @forwardemail, @spamscanner, @cabinjs.
 - [malinajs/malinajs](https://github.com/malinajs/malinajs) - Frontend compiler, inspired by Svelte
 - [blake-regalia/graphy.js](https://github.com/blake-regalia/graphy.js) - A collection of RDF libraries for JavaScript
 - [rdfjs/N3.js](https://github.com/rdfjs/N3.js) - Lightning fast, spec-compatible, streaming RDF for JavaScript